FMCSA New-Registration Radar: Pre-Authority Carrier Alerts

 Demo dataset

-A real report-mode output from this actor is public, so you can see actual delivered rows before you run anything: 799 interstate carriers that registered in Texas in June 2026 (one flat row per carrier, exact field names as above), plus one cohort-summary row.
+A real report-mode output from this actor is public, so you can see actual delivered rows before you run anything: 889 interstate carriers with at least one power unit that registered in Texas in July 2026, one flat row per carrier with the exact field names above, plus one cohort-summary row.
+Every row carries the phone and email the carrier filed.
 No login or API token needed:

 Output data